DunderBird/dpylsp/README.md

 # Notice

-This repo hasn't been finished yet.
+This repo is no longer updated because I find a better frame: [pygls](https://github.com/openlawlibrary/pygls)

 ## Thanks
 I have referred the following projects: